birdhouses/ShopifyBlogAutomation/README.md

 # ShopifyBlogAutomation
 Create Shopify Blog posts in Bulk with Python!
+For generating blog posts, please have a look at: https://github.com/birdhouses/ArticleAI

 ## Setup
 - Run pip install requirements.txt